dimforge/nalgebra/docs/getting_started.md

 they implement.

-Finally, two optional fatures can be enabled if needed:
+Finally, two optional features can be enabled if needed:

   * **arbitrary**: makes possible the use of [quickcheck](https://crates.io/crates/quickcheck). by adding implementations of the `Arbitrary` trait from quickcheck.